Got a Cough, Runny Nose, Sore Throat and Fever? It Might Be RSV Virus

 To prevent infection, or at least to mitigate them, wear masks, stay home when sick, and washing hands could make a difference in how the next viral season unfolds.
 For more information on RSV, visit renown.org.

 Renown Urgent Care is available for medical assistance, 7 days a week at 11 locations across northern Nevada providing treatment for a wide range of minor injuries, illnesses and medical concerns that are urgent but not life-threatening.
 If you require same-day medical attention, you can avoid the long wait times and high prices of the emergency room at 13 convenient sites, including Reno, Sparks, Carson City, USA Parkway, Fallon and Fernley.
 You can walk-in or book ahead online.

 About Renown Health

 Renown Health is a locally governed, not-for-profit integrated healthcare network serving northern Nevada, Lake Tahoe and northeast California.
 Renown is one of the region’s largest private employers with a workforce of more than 7,000.
 It comprises three acute care hospitals, a rehabilitation hospital, the area’s most comprehensive medical group and urgent care network, and the region’s largest and only locally owned not-for-profit insurance company, Hometown Health.
 Renown has a long tradition and commitment to improve the care and the health of our community.
 For more information, visit renown.org.

-Renown Urgent Care team prepares you to stay safe this season and is available seven days a week at 11 locations across...Read More
+Renown Urgent Care team prepares you to stay safe this season and is available seven days a week at 11 locations across northern Nevada Millions of people across the West live in areas where air pollution can cause serious health problems....Read More

-Stage 2 Air Quality Index and alarming research studies from DRI, Renown Health and the Washoe County Health District...Read More
+Stage 2 Air Quality Index and alarming research studies from DRI, Renown Health and the Washoe County Health District leads to public health advisory- seek care if needed For people who suffer from asthma, wildfire smoke is more hazardous...Read More